Who will England play next at Euro 2020? Possible last-16 opponents - News Break

 And now attention turns to the last 16, with several options available to the Three Lions.

-England will now play Germany, who finished second in Group F, with the historic rivals set to face off at Wembley at 5pm on Tuesday 29 June.
+England will now play the team that finishes second in Group F at Wembley at 5pm on Tuesday 29 June.

-Leon Goretzka’s goal ensured Die Mannschaft progressed after Hungary had twice lead at the Allianz Arena.
+All four teams in Group F could still finish runners-up with Germany currently holding that position after their win over Portugal on Saturday.

-Without the late goal from the Bayern Munich midfielder, the 2-2 draw between France and Portugal would have meant Gareth Southgate’s side playing Portugal.
+World champions France top the group with four points from two games.
+Germany are second with three with Portugal also on three but third via head-to-head record.
+Hungary are bottom with one point.